charmcity-code/git-workshop/README.md

 ## Create your first GitHub repository

 A repository (repo) is a place where you would store your code.
-You were practising on your very own repo just now in Part 1!
+You were practicing on your very own repo just now in Part 1!

 The following <a href="https://help.github.com/articles/create-a-repo">
 tutorial</a> will show you how to create a GitHub repo - which you can